Welcome to the Saint John Naturalists Club

 Established in 1962, the Saint John Naturalists Club welcomes everyone interested in the study, conservation, and enjoyment of nature in New Brunswick.

-The Saint John Naturalists’ Club (SJNC) holds its monthly meetings at 7PM on the third Thursday of each month from September-May, which feature informative guest speakers and educational talks relating to nature and the environment.
+The Saint John Naturalists Club (SJNC) holds its monthly meetings at 7PM on the third Thursday of each month from September-May, which feature informative guest speakers and educational talks relating to nature and the environment.
 The club also hosts workshops, nature walks and outings on a regular basis.

-⁃ Shorebird Conservation and Education Project (est. 2019), a project that educates the public about protecting shorebirds that are on the beaches prior to migration, also a shorebird census is conducted through the course of the project.
+A project that educates the public about protecting shorebirds that are on the beaches prior to migration, also a shorebird census is conducted through the course of the project.

 Tide Times for Saint John, N.B.